YeeDong101/Fiisual/README.md

 # Fiisual
-Research work during my internship as a research analyst
+Research work as a research analyst intern